 Click here to find out how Low Force Friction Welding can improve your processes and get started on your development work today.

 Plug Welding is one of the most unique friction welding processes.
-It’s especially attractive to the aerospace industry because of its ability to reduce Maintenance, Repair and Operations (MRO) expenditures by repairing holes instead of scrapping assemblies due to corrosion or wear.
+It’s especially attractive to the aerospace industry because it reduces Maintenance, Repair, and Operations (MRO) expenditures by repairing holes instead of scrapping assemblies due to corrosion or wear.

-Plug welding can help refill a hole to near-parent material properties, and subsequently, machine to its original configuration.
-This process eliminates the need for airlines to acquire new components or to take a plane out of service for an extended period of time.
+Plug welding can help restore a hole to near-parent material properties and, subsequently, machine it to its original configuration.
+This process eliminates the need for airlines to acquire new components or to keep a plane out of service for an extended period.

-Now that you understand the friction welding technologies and how each one could benefit the aerospace and astrospace industries, you may be wondering which material would be best for your project.
+Now that you understand the friction welding technologies and how each one could benefit the aerospace industry, you may be wondering which material would be best for your project.

-No matter which two metals you want to join for your next aerospace or astrospace project, you can be sure there’s a friction welding process to match it with quality, strength and repeatability.
+No matter which two metals you want to join for your next aerospace project, you can be sure there’s a friction welding process to match it with quality, strength, and repeatability.